kravetsone/webhook-openapi/README.md

 ### mimeType

 it so boring to talk about it...
 Please read this test

+by default `application/json` and `text/plain` mimeTypes are handled

 ```ts
 import { unpack, pack } from "msgpackr";